dannilics2015/BoardGames/README.md

+<h2>What is SeattleBoardGameCorner?</h2>

+<p>SeattleBoardGameCorner(SBGC) is a single-page, mobile-friendly web application that allows users to trade board games with other users.</p>
+<p>Using SBGC, users get to try out different board games without buying the game.
+Plus, users get to clear out their old game collections and enjoy the fun of trading with other game lovers!</p>
+<p>Besides trading, users can also search any board games by name, to retrieve information about the game; users can also search the latest top 50 hotness board games.
+(Data is retrieve from a 3rd party API called BoardGameGeek API</p>

-<h2>How to Use SeattleBoardGameCorner?</h2>
+<h2>How to Use SBGC?</h2>

-<p>SeattleBoardGameCorner is a single-page, mobile-friendly web application that has following features: </p>
+<p>SBGC is easy to use and it has following features: </p>

 <li>Allow user to register; user can either register as an Admin role or default to non-Admin role.
 User can also use their Google account to login. </li>